Ruvyrom/Ruvomain-Protocol/README.md

 <p align="center">
 <img src="https://img.shields.io/badge/| License MIT-black?logo=conventionalcommits&logoColor=f5f5f5&style=flat-square" alt=License>
 </p>

+> This project is a tool to surgically remove unwanted apps from Samsung phones without needing root access.
+It’s designed to be safe, clean, and keep your device integrity intact.
+>
+> **Note:** This tool runs via the command line (terminal).
+It’s built for users who want deep control over their device.
+If you're looking for a "one-click" app with a standard interface, this might not be for you.

 After 16 years of messing around with Android modding, I finally got tired of re-running the same ADB commands every time Samsung pushes a security patch or I need to re-provisionmy environment.